mythos-bio/mythos/docs/source/index.rst

-Welcome to jax_dna's documentation!
+Welcome to mythos's documentation!
 ==========================================

-**jax_dna** is a Python library for DNA energy function parameter and sequence optimization
+**mythos** is a Python library for DNA energy function parameter and sequence optimization

 Check out the :doc:`basic_usage` section for further information, including